The Product Compass

 Step-by-Step: Three Essential APIs to Interact With LLMs

-With three exercises: build a simple chatbot (Lovable + Chat Completions API), a chatbot with file search (Lovable + Threads API), and a chatbot that can browse the web (Replit + Responses API).
+With 3 exercises: Build a simple chatbot (Lovable + Chat Completions API), a chatbot with file search (Lovable + Response API), and a chatbot that can browse the web (Replit + Responses API).

 Paweł Huryn's avatar